 Acupuncture, aromatherapy, and relaxation techniques to manage stress (yoga, meditation, etc.) are suggested to help eczema.
 Consuming green tea and topical application of coconut, sunflower, borage, and primrose oils are also said to help.
 However, herbal and alternative treatments should always be adopted under a doctor’s consultation.

-This article created by Ms. Deb Dooley.
+This article reviewed by Ms. Deb Dooley.

 There’s nothing more important than our good health – that’s our principal capital asset.